D4majaUK/D4majaUK/_posts/2022-09-06-not-technical-but.md

 >I’m not technical, but....I got my first Personal Computer which cost £1,000.
 >From that point, I thought I would be able to do so much more that I was able to do on my Amiga computer.
 >
->In 1995, I upgraded the motherboard, memory and added a Plextor CD Burner - back then it was 2x (that’s right, 2 speed).
+>I upgraded the motherboard, memory and added a Plextor CD Burner - back then it was 2x (that’s right, 2 speed).
 >
->In 1996, I created my first Damaja CD (entitled CD Stylee) - This was a compilation of the Amiga Soundtracker created tracks,
+>I created my first Damaja CD (entitled CD Stylee) - This was a compilation of the Amiga Soundtracker created tracks,
 >blended with sections of cartoons and entertainment programmes to split it up.

 <p><br /></p>